 In spite of this, there is a higher chance of a recurrence after giving birth.
 All women suffering from multiple sclerosis disorder should keep in touch with their doctors so they can handle it well before or after they get pregnant.

 Signs and symptoms of multiple sclerosis in females may also be influenced by menopause.
-Specifically, hormonal modifications during this period can bring about heightened symptoms of fatigue, cognitive changes, or mood swings.
-Comprehensive management involving hormone replacement therapy, lifestyle modifications, and treating symptoms where necessary could ease these symptoms
+Specifically, hormonal shifts during this time can intensify fatigue, cognitive changes, and mood swings.
+Comprehensive management involving hormone replacement therapy, lifestyle modifications, and treating symptoms where necessary could ease these symptoms.

-In addition, new symptoms can arise, or early signs of MS in women can become worse, including hot flashes, night sweats, and changes in sleeping habits, all of which can further complicate the treatment of MS.
+In addition, new symptoms can arise, or early signs of MS in women can worsen, including hot flashes, night sweats, and changes in sleeping habits, all of which can further complicate the treatment of MS.

 Because bladder dysfunction is linked to the disease, women with MS have a greater likelihood of developing urinary tract infections (UTIs).
 Bladder issues, such as incontinence, urinary frequency, and urgency, are some of the symptoms that may put a woman at risk of having a bladder problem.